mjones1818/Sail_Chicago_Maintenance_Coordinator/README.md

 # Description
 This website can be used to keep track of all maintenance activity at Sail Chicago.
-This includes all user activity, parts used and work history
+This includes all user activity, parts and work history

 # Install instructions
-Download repository.
+Download repository

+    git@github.com:mjones1818/Sail_Chicago_Maintenance_Coordinator.git

 Run the following to install the required dependencies

     bundle install